-Meeting Braille Authority Standards: Why Braille Quality Matters
+Meeting Braille Authority Standards: Why Braillo Quality Matters

 In braille production, quality is not a visual preference—it is a functional requirement.
 For a braille reader, the height, shape, and consistency of each dot directly impact readability.
-When these elements are not maintained, the result is not simply a poor print—it becomes a barrier to accessing information.
+When these elements are not maintained, the result is not simply poor output—it becomes a barrier to accessing information.
+Maintaining this level of quality depends on braille printers designed for consistent, high-performance embossing.

-At Braillo, braille quality is treated as a fundamental standard.
+At Braillo, braille quality is treated as a measurable standard.
 Braillo embossers are engineered to meet and maintain the widely recognized minimum dot height requirement of 0.46 mm, ensuring consistent readability across every page.
+These requirements are defined in braille dot height standards, where precision and consistency are essential to readability.

 The Importance of Dot Height, Shape, and Alignment